sdawes/CV/README.md

 <a name="profile"><a>
 ### **SUMMARY**
-Recent graduate from one of Europe's leading coding bootcamps, specialising in writing fully TDD web applications in Ruby, Ruby on Rails, RSpec, Javascript, HTML and CSS.
-10 years experience using Adobe products for Graphic Design.
+Recent graduate from one of Europe's leading coding bootcamps, specialising in writing fully TDD web applications in Ruby and JavaScript.
 Previously a Commissioned Officer in the Royal Air Force with over 12 years experience specialising in Operations and Project Management.
-An experienced and effective leader and manager capable of adapting quickly to various roles.
-Demonstrated capability to undertake wide range complex positions from scheduling transport aircraft and managing air operations, to managing 40+ personnel and planning cruise missile missions.
+Demonstrated capability to undertake wide range complex positions from scheduling transport aircraft to planning cruise missiles!

+I decided to change careers to re-embrace my creative side, learn new skills that will last a life time and open the door to new opportunities.

 <a name="skills"><a>
 ### **KEY SKILLS**
 #### WEB DEVELOPMENT
 ###### Experience using Ruby, Ruby on Rails, JavaScript, HTML and CSS, to build web applications and programs.
-10 years experience using Adobe Photoshop.
+10 years experience using Adobe Photoshop and Illustrator.
 * Selected to attend a 4 month immersive coding boot camp at Makers Academy in London, a globally renowned web development programming and coding facility.

 * OOP, TDD, BDD